drone-runners/drone-runner-exec/content/usage/specification/_index.md

   Yaml specification document.
 ---

 This document introduces the data structures that represent the _exec pipeline_.
-The exec pipeline is continuous integration pipeline that executes commands directly on the host machine.
+The exec pipeline is a continuous integration pipeline that executes commands directly on the host machine.

 # The `Resource` interface